As U.S. coronavirus cases soar toward 200,000 a day, holiday travel is surging

 He said he is more worried about what will happen when travelers get to their destinations — and as people from different households gather indoors, where the virus can spread more easily, often with more vulnerable older family members.
 Worsham said he has been hearing about people being treated as “the bad guy” for trying to keep their relatives and communities safe.

-“We have to remember that the virus does not care that it is the holidays, that you are family, and that you have already gone a long time without seeing one another — if given opportunities to spread, the virus will spread,” he said.
+“We have to remember that the virus does not care that it is the holidays, that you are family, and that you have already gone a long time without seeing one another.
+If given opportunities to spread, the virus will spread,” he said.

 Some passengers are facing crowded terminals as they wait to board flights.
-Video of busy seating areas at Phoenix Sky Harbor International Airport made the rounds on social media Friday, as travelers said that the CDC’s guidance a day earlier had either not registered or not made a difference in their decision-making.
+Video of busy seating areas at Phoenix Sky Harbor International Airport made the rounds on social media on Friday, as travelers said that the CDC’s guidance a day earlier had either not registered or made no difference in their decision-making.

 “I have a life to live and things to do, so we take necessary precautions,” Curt Vurpillat, who was heading to Chicago, told news outlet AZFamily.